Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-Gathers secured by spaghetti tubing above,
+Gathers in this bodice are secured by (bias cut) spaghetti tubing above,

 .Claire McCardell fashion designs